tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

   ; get :: m Int }
 ```

-But, after all, `MyFreeMonad` is simply a newtype: we could very well
+But, after all, `VLMonad` is simply a newtype: we could very well
 inline its definition.

 ```haskell
 somefunction :: A -> forall m.
 Monad m => Ops m -> m B
 ```

-The ordering of types and argument is not too idiomatic.
+The ordering of types and argument is not too idiomatic, though.
 So let's
 rearrange them a little:

 ```haskell